tamilnewzealand/COMPSYS-723-Assignments/Assignment-1/paper-plan.md

     * Stores the value of the currently set Rate of Change threshold
 * thresholdFreq - uint8_t
     * Stores the value of the currently set frequency threshold
-* overThreshold - bool
+* timeoutFinish - bool
-    * Set to true if the either threshold condition has been violated, otherwise false
+    * True - timeout of 500ms has been completed without any resets
+    * False - timeout yet to be completed
 ## Queues

 * freqForDisplay